S-01169

 Plain Language

-No person or entity may develop, deploy, use, or sell an AI system that evaluates or classifies the trustworthiness of individuals based on their social behavior or personal characteristics where the resulting social score leads to: differential treatment in unrelated social contexts, unjustified or disproportionate differential treatment, or infringement of constitutional or statutory rights.
-This is a categorical prohibition applying to all persons and entities — not limited to developers or deployers — and covers the entire lifecycle from development through sale.
+No person or entity may develop, deploy, use, or sell an AI system that evaluates or classifies individuals' trustworthiness over time based on social behavior or personal characteristics where the resulting social score leads to: (1) differential treatment in unrelated social contexts, (2) unjustified or disproportionate differential treatment, or (3) infringement of constitutional or statutory rights.
+This is a categorical prohibition — no compliance program, testing, or disclosure can authorize social scoring systems that meet these criteria.

 Statutory Text